3.2. Pending litigations

 Whether the Remuneration Committee reviewed the firm’s remuneration policy during the past year, and if so, an overview of any changes that were made:

-• For the MD & CEO and other wholetime Directors and KMPs/SMPs, compensation is sought to be aligned to both pre-defined performance objectives of the Company as well as prudent risk parameters.
+• For the MD & CEO, other wholetime Directors and KMPs/SMPs, compensation is sought to be aligned to pre-defined performance objectives of the Company which are approved by the BNRC and the Board.

 Description of the ways in which the Company seeks to link performance during a performance measurement period with levels of remuneration.

 The Company's approach to compensation is based on the ethos of meritocracy and fairness within the framework of prudent risk management.
 The extent of variable pay for individual employees is linked to individual performance for sales frontline employees and to individual & organisation performance for non-sales frontline employees & employees in the management cadre.
 For the latter, the performance rating assigned is based on assessment of performance delivered against a set of defined performance objectives.
-These objectives are balanced in nature, and comprise a holistic mix of financial, customer, people, process, quality and compliance objectives and/ or any other parameters as may be deemed fit.
-For the MD & CEO , other wholetime Directors and KMPs/SMPs to ensure effective alignment of compensation with prudent risk parameters, the Company takes into account various risk parameters along with other pre-defined performance objectives of the Company.
+These objectives are balanced in nature, and comprise a holistic mix of financial, customer, people, process, quality and compliance objectives and/or any other parameters as may be deemed fit.
+For the MD & CEO, other wholetime Directors and KMPs/SMPs to ensure effective alignment of compensation with prudent risk parameters, the Company takes into account certain minimum parameters (as defined in the Compensation Policy and in line with the IRDAI Master Circular) to determine the performance assessment along with any other predefined performance objectives of the Company as may be determined by the BNRC and the Board.

 3.25.
 Investments